 What is it that you have, rhubarb, that I went crazy on you?
-When I say that I had never seen a plant, or tasted anything made with rhubarb before I came to Canada, people just look at me funny, as if I just dropped on planet Earth from some alien galaxy 🙂 .
-But it's true, the majority of Italians have never used rhubarb, and finding it in farmers markets is a rarity.
-One of my favorite Italian bloggers also discovered rhubarb recently and had to order it online from some Italian organic farm up North that apparently is the only one producing it.
+When I say that I had never seen a plant, or tasted it before I came to Canada, people just look at me funny, as if I just dropped on planet Earth from some alien galaxy 🙂 .
+But it's true, the majority of Italians have never used rhubarb, and finding it in farmers' markets is a rarity.
+One of my favorite Italian bloggers also discovered rhubarb recently.
+She had to order it online from some Italian organic farm up North that apparently is the only one producing it.

-While here, we find plenty at our local Farmers Markets and we also planted some at my in-laws’ place so we could pick it fresh and use.
+While here, we find plenty at our local Farmers Markets.
+Also, we planted some in our backyard so we can pick it fresh.
 Loreto shares a memory of his childhood telling me that his brother and friends would drive their bikes looking for rhubarb patches to pillage.
 They would fill their pockets, ride home, wash it, then proceed to dip it in sugar and eat it like that.

-So maybe is it your exoticness that I love, rhubarb?
-Or your apparent tartness that reveals a sweet side if paired with the right partner?
+So maybe I love rhubarb because of its exoticness?
+Or because its tartness reveals a sweet side if paired with the right partner?

 The best partner for rhubarb is definitely the juicy and plump strawberry.
 Together they make a perfect balance of sweet and tart.
 This pair has already graced some of my baked goods, but I am willing to try rhubarb in some other combination.
 Leave me some of your suggestions in the comments, please!

-In this Strawberry Rhubarb Galette with Buckwheat Crust, the beautiful organic fruit shines on top of a wonderful crust made with a part of buckwheat flour and a part of all-purpose flour.
+In this Strawberry Rhubarb Galette with Buckwheat Crust, the beautiful organic fruit shines on top of a wonderful crust made with a combination of buckwheat flour and all-purpose flour.
 The recipe for the crust I found it on the Bon Appétit magazine, and it is a real keeper.
 I am going to use it to make more galettes with whatever seasonal fruit I can find.

 When I removed the galette, that juice spilled from the crease and stuck on the mat that had turned out to be some kind of fruit leather.
 It was so flavorful!